-We partner with more than 25 nonprofit and diversity organizations around the world on key initiatives to drive systemic change in our workplace and our communities.
+We partner with more than 25 nonprofit and diversity organizations on key initiatives to drive systemic change in our workplace and our communities.
 Our partnerships focus on workforce representation, talent and financial inclusion.

 As a leader in financial inclusion, it’s extremely important for Experian to chart the path for making credit and credit education consumable for diverse and often overlooked communities.
 Establishing key partnerships is an integral part of this strategy, as tapping into these organizations expands our reach and creates a platform for capturing the attention of individuals who often experience barriers to entry when it comes to financial inclusion.